Siudya/ORB_FPGA/README.md

 ## Introduction
-This project implements a ORB feature extractor accelerator on FPGA (on PYNQ-Z2 board).
+This project implements a ORB feature extractor accelerator on FPGA (on PYNQ-Z2 board).ORB feature is a kind of image feature based on oriented FAST feature and BRIEF descriptor.
+It's used in feature mapping of some famous work such as ORB-SLAM.
+The extractor will take a gray image and applys a FAST extractor on it.
+After feature points being found, it will calculate m01 and m10 moment of the feature points and figure out the angle of them.
+Calculating BRIEF descriptors needs the angle and a gray image which is the original gray image applied a 7x7 gaussian filter.
 ## Quick Start
 Run these command lines on your Pynq-Z2 Board (tested on v2.4):
 ```